krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 comments: true
 ---

-# 6.3 &nbsp; Hash algorithms
+# 6.3 &nbsp; Hash Algorithm

 The previous two sections introduced the working principle of hash tables and the methods to handle hash collisions.
-However, both open addressing and chaining can **only ensure that the hash table functions normally when collisions occur, but cannot reduce the frequency of hash collisions**.
+However, both open addressing and separate chaining **can only ensure that the hash table functions normally when hash collisions occur, but cannot reduce the frequency of hash collisions**.

 If hash collisions occur too frequently, the performance of the hash table will deteriorate drastically.
-As shown in Figure 6-8, for a chaining hash table, in the ideal case, the key-value pairs are evenly distributed across the buckets, achieving optimal query efficiency; in the worst case, all key-value pairs are stored in the same bucket, degrading the time complexity to $O(n)$.
+As shown in Figure 6-8, for a separate chaining hash table, in the ideal case, the key-value pairs are evenly distributed across the buckets, achieving optimal query efficiency; in the worst case, all key-value pairs are stored in the same bucket, degrading the time complexity to $O(n)$.

 ![Ideal and worst cases of hash collisions](hash_algorithm.assets/hash_collision_best_worst_condition.png){ class="animation-figure" }

 <p align="center"> Figure 6-8 &nbsp; Ideal and worst cases of hash collisions </p>

 **The distribution of key-value pairs is determined by the hash function**.
-Recalling the steps of calculating a hash function, first compute the hash value, then modulo it by the array length:
+Recalling the calculation steps of the hash function, first compute the hash value, then take the modulo by the array length:

 ```shell
 index = hash(key) % capacity